spookyahell/pndjson-spec/README.md

 All serialized data MUST use the UTF8 encoding.
 And the output (when saved to a file) must be saved with Byte Order Mark, namely UTF-8-BOM (`utf-8-sig` in python).

+Every JSON text that is a valid JSON object or list must be folowed by two (2) newline characters.<br/>
+Two newline characters mark the ending of one JSON text and — unless EOF occurs — the beginnging of a new one.

 ### 3.2 Parsing

-The parser MUST accept newline as line delimiter `\n` (0x0A) as well as carriage return and newline `\r\n` (0x0D0A).
+The parser MUST accept newline as line delimiter as defined in the section titled **Terminology** of this specification.

 If the JSON text is not parsable, the parser SHOULD raise an error.
-The parser MAY silently ignore empty lines, e.g. `\n\n`.
-This behavior MUST be documented and SHOULD be configurable by the user of the parser.
+The parser MUST silently ignore empty lines, e.g. `\n\n`.
+This MUST NOT be configurable by the user of the parser.

 ### 3.3 MediaType and File Extensions

-The MediaType \[[RFC4288]\] for Newline Delimited JSON SHOULD be _application/x-ndjson_.
+The MediaType \[[RFC4288]\] for Newline Delimited JSON SHOULD be _application/x-pndjson_.

-When saved to a file, the file extension SHOULD be _.ndjson_.
+When saved to a file, the file extension SHOULD be _.pjson_ or _.pndjson_.
 ## 4. Copyright

-This specification is copyrighted by the authors named in section 4.1.
+This specification is copyrighted by the author named in section 4.1.

 It is free to use for any purposes commercial or non-commercial.